Mpox

 - Fatigue

-- Rash that usually starts one to three days after the symptom onset.
+- Rash that usually starts one to three days after other symptom onset.
+However, it can also be the first symptom.
 The rash can then turn into scabs and lesions.

 Mpox is usually mild and typically goes away on its own within two to four weeks.

 If you have been exposed to a suspected or confirmed case of mpox, monitor for signs and symptoms for 21 days.
-If you develop symptoms of mpox, immediately self-isolate and contact your healthcare provider.
+If you develop symptoms of mpox, self-isolate and contact your health care provider or Public Health.